Modern Day Tennis Strength TrainingOct 26, 2021

 If you consider yourself to be serious about your tennis, then the program is for you.
 More about that in our next email.

 Today we wanted to give you some insight into 2 of these strength threads; Anti Rotation and A-Stance

 1. ANTI-ROTATION - With the amount of rotational movement that occurs in tennis, it is important to strengthen and prepare the body to be able to maintain good postural control and stability.
 This tennis exercise thread aims at strengthening the rotational chain of movement.

 2. A- STANCE - We like to teach players in a gym environment, positions that replicate when we are running and playing our sport.
 E.g. To accelerate for a ball, you would immediately go into an A Stance position.
 That is why we like to train this position in a gym environment.

-We usually start in a supine position (lying on back) and then progress this into a vertical position as it is a more functional position.
+We usually start in a supine position (lying on your back) and then progress this into a vertical position as it is a more functional position.

-But you need to get strong in the supine position before training to perform in vertical position.
+But you need to get strong in the supine position before training to perform in a vertical position.

 Remember they are 2 of 10 threads we need to be hitting when training for strength gains.
 They will give you an idea of what we are talking about.

 If you are serious and want to get results, check out our high-performance program, for information click on the image below.